AmberGraceSoftware/Dex/docs/Chapter1/State.md

 # Creating & Mapping State

-At its heart, Dec is also a language for representing ***State***.
+At its heart, Dex is also a language for representing ***State***.
 State is any hidden variable that, when changed, will eventually lead to something updating in a User Interface.
 State can be things like coins, whether or not a player is hovering/pressing over a UI component, the price/display name/thumbnail of an item being sold to the user, and more.
-Creating reactive UI Components in Dec requires breaking down what simple variables are being displayed to the user on-screen.
+Creating reactive UI Components in Dex requires breaking down what simple variables are being displayed to the user on-screen.